 PayPal Dispute Reasons

-Each PayPal dispute includes a customer-provided reason code with an explanation.
+Each PayPal dispute includes a customer-selected reason code with a description:

 Reason | Description | Typical scenario |